“The ballet of the good city sidewalk never repeats itself from place to place, and in any one place is always replete with new improvisations.”

 About me

-Originally from Dublin, I am currently Associate Professor at the Centre for Advanced Spatial Analysis (CASA) at University College London where I lead a research group focused on data-driven models for economic development and the emergence of complexity for urban systems.
+I am Associate Professor at the Centre for Advanced Spatial Analysis (CASA) at University College London where I lead a research group focused on data-driven models for economic development, complex systems and cities.
+I also work alongside a wide variety of policy makers ranging from local and national government to global multilaterals such as the World Bank.

 I was previously a Senior Research Fellow at the Mathematical Institute at the University of Oxford.
 Before this I was a Fulbright Scholar and Postdoctoral Research Fellow at the Center for International Development at the Harvard Kennedy School following my PhD (mathematics) at Imperial College.
-I am also founder and Editor in Chief of Angle – a journal based at Imperial College focusing on the intersection of policy, politics and science – since 2009.
 More …

 PEAK Urban